-The net investment performance of the investment pathways strategies and, where available, the performance of the benchmarks against which those funds are measured by the Asset Manager are set out in the following table.
+The net investment performance of the investment pathways strategies over 12 months to 31 December 2023 and, where available, the performance of the benchmarks against which those funds are measured by the Asset Manager are set out in the following table.

-Investment Pathway Net Investment Performance Benchmark
+Investment Pathway Net Investment Performance Benchmark/Comparator

-1 -12.0% -11.7%
+1 9.30% 5.0%

-2 -40.2% -40.1%
+2 1.40% 1.6%

-3 -12.0% -11.7%
+3 9.30% 5.5%

-4 1.2% 1.5%
+4 4.60% 4.9%

-We have assessed how the net investment performance provided to the Firm's pathway investors compares to other sufficiently similar Investment Pathways arrangements.
-This takes account of both the nature of the provider and the performance of the investments being offered.
+We have assessed how the net investment performance provided to the Firm's pathway investors compares to other sufficiently similar investment pathways arrangements.
+This takes account of both the nature of the provider and the performance of the investments being offered relative to an appropriate benchmark.

-This assessment identified the one-year net investment performance return (in absolute terms) for each Pathway when considered relative to the comparator group.
+This assessment identified that the one year net investment performance when considered against the comparator group for each investment pathway solution is as set out in the table below.